-Installing a standing seam metal roof is not as easy as it seems at first.
-Yeah, you may think: “what’s there to do?
+Installing a standing seam metal roof is not as easy as it may seem at first.
+“Yeah”, you might think: “What is there to do?
 Just put up those panels!”.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: